 Joint pain (such as in your knees and hips) can be caused by a number of different factors, which range from wounds, trauma, disease, strains and sprains, bursitis, tendonitis, or even osteoporosis.
 Arthritis can also cause joint pain, but it is important to remember that joint pain often differs from person to person.
 There are, however, a number of things you can do to temporarily alleviate the pain, as well as prevent it.
-Here are ten ways to alleviate and prevent arthralgia, according to MedlinePlus, as well as how to prevent joint pain:
+Here are ten ways to alleviate arthralgia, according to MedlinePlus, as well as how to prevent joint pain:

 Cold temperatures reduce blood flow, and therefore reduce tissue swelling.
 The first time you experience pain, apply an ice pack on the affected area every hour for the majority of the day for a duration of 15 minutes.
 The next day, apply the ice only four or five times, still for 15 minutes.
 This process is vital for joint pain relief.
 Remember, to avoid ice burns, do not place the ice directly on the skin, and instead wrap it in a towel or washcloth.